giovannianguiano1/DH110-F22-Gio/assignment01/README.md

 #### Severity rating: 2

-* There is also a tracking feature that shows your exact location located at toward the bottom right corner of the screen.
+* There is also a tracking feature that shows your exact location located toward the bottom right corner of the screen.
 It does not do anything beyond show you exactly where you are, meaning it has no relationship with distance from the beaches (i.e., it does not show you exactly how far you are from the beach your interested in).

 ![Our Malibu Beach map](Malibu-maplocation.png)